Sadim-Verse/Ibraheem-Afolabi/README.md

 - 👋 Hi, I’m Ibraheem Afolabi
-- 👀 I’m interested in Game Development
+- 👀 I am in Game Developmer
-- 🌱 I’m currently learning Algorithms
+- 🌱 I’m currently learning ....
 - 💞️ I’m looking to collaborate on any project.

 <!---